aiven/aiven-docs/docs/products/opensearch/howto/migrate-opendistro-security-config-aiven.md

 :::note

-- The admin user key and certificate are required to migrate internal users and their passwords.
-The password hash must be fetched directly from the `.opendistro_security` index, as the standard API endpoint does not return it.
+- You need the admin user key and certificate to migrate internal users and their passwords.
+The password hash is fetched directly from the `.opendistro_security` index because the standard API endpoint doesn’t return it.
 - The script assumes HTTPS is enabled on both the source and target services.

 :::